 Our linen products are dyed using the cold pad batch (CPB) method, which saves energy by not applying heat during the dye process.
 This method also eliminates the need for salts and other specialty chemicals that are used in typical reactive dye processes.
 These salts, dyes, and chemicals used in a typical reactive dye process make the wastewater difficult to treat.
 The CPB method also saves water by only using 1 kg of water per 1 kg of fabric compared to typical dying processes that use approximately 3 kgs of water per 1 kg of fabric.

 Standard 100 by Oeko-Tex:

-be determined to be harmless to human health.
+All of our linen and sateen bedding is Oeko-Tex Standard 100 certified.
+To obtain this certification, every component of the product is tested for harmful substances and must be determined to be harmless to human health.
 Numerous regulated and unregulated substances which may be harmful to human health are taken into account during the testing process.
 In many cases, the specifications for Standard 100 by Oeko Tex go beyond national and international requirements.
 The qualification criteria are updated every year based on new scientific knowledge and statutory requirements.